 Barrier 53: Only get mammogram when doctor/provider recommends Counseling Guidelines Suggested Counselor Responses "I only have mammograms when my doctor recommends them."
 You mentioned that you only get a mammogram when the doctor recommends it.
 You might want to ask your doctor about mammograms.
-Sometimes doctors forget to remind women.
-For women who are BC/BS members, add: Blue Cross and Blue Shield doctors advise all their women patients age 50 and over to get mammograms every year.
+Sometimes doctors forget to remind women. • If a BC/BS member, add: Blue Cross and Blue Shield doctors advise all the women patients who are 40-49 to get mammograms every other year.

-Barrier 54: Breast size Counseling Guidelines Suggested Counselor Responses For women who say they have very large or very small breasts (general): All women who are 50 and over need regular mammograms, along with clinical breast exams and breast-self exams, regardless of breast size.
+Barrier 54: Breast size Counseling Guidelines Suggested Counselor Responses For women who say they have very large or very small breasts (general): As women get older, they need regular mammograms, along with clinical breast exams and breast-self exams, regardless of breast size.
 For women who say they have small breasts and therefore feel that abnormalities are just as easy to detect by breast-self examinations: Some women do not feel they need mammograms due to having small breasts.
 They believe they can just as easily find lumps by breast-self exams.
 There is no evidence that it is easier to find lumps in smaller breasts.
 As women get older, they need regular mammograms, along with clinical breast exams and breast-self exams, regardless of breast size.
 For women who say they have large breasts and therefore find mammograms very uncomfortable: Some women who have large breasts mention that having a mammogram is uncomfortable.
 This temporary discomfort occurs due to the breast being squeezed to an even thickness.
 This squeezing helps get a good picture of the breast and lowers the amount of radiation needed.
 Let the technologist know your concern and she will try to reduce your discomfort.